collinhover/kaiopua/src/plans/PLAN_LEVEL_001.md

 ####Ability Object 2: Conch Shell
 *   Found on first small island.
 *   Object is a small conch shell that fits in the player’s hand like a megaphone.
-*   Player can blow conch to launch self 3 blocks in opposite direction.
+*   Player can blow conch to launch self 4 blocks in opposite direction.
-*   Usable clouds form in trail of player’s flight.
+*   Usable clouds form along trail of player’s flight.

 ####Ability Object 3: Puffer Fish
 *   Found on second small island.
 *   Object is a small puffer fish that fits in the player’s hand.
-*   Allows the player to manipulate the position of clouds.
+*   Allows the player to manipulate the position of usable clouds.
 *   The puffer fish can be pointed at a usable cloud at any distance and will inhale that cloud.
 *   The puffer fish can exhale an inhaled cloud at any location directly around the player.